 A score of 8: A fun, well made game that targets a specific genre and mostly gets the job done.
 May not be the best game for those outside of fans of the genre, and it may have a few flaws, but it’s likely worth a purchase for those who are interested.

 A score of 7: A game that misses the mark on some things, but manages to just be “OK”.
 Whether you want to purchase it is up to the individual willing to accept said game for whatever flaws it may have.

 A score of 6: A flawed game that could have its fair share of fans or would be good if you get it on sale.
-Usually only recommended for price alone.
+Usually only recommended for price alone or limited appeal.